 “The biggest dream is to have this as a stake in the ground in South Dallas and always be available to the community,” Soul Rep Co-Founder Guinea Bennett-Price said.

-In the Spring of 2019, the Hunt Institute for Engineering & Humanity’s Global Development Lap (GDL) completed a project for Soul Rep Theatre Company.
+In the Spring of 2019, the Hunt Institute for Engineering & Humanity’s Global Development Lap (GDL) began a project for Soul Rep Theatre Company.
 The deliverable was a beautifully bound brochure to help communicate the vision and designs for renovations of a South Dallas building.
 The proposed building will serve as a community arts center, complete with a multi-use performance space, practice area, and communal gathering space.
 The project focuses on key areas like resilient infrastructure, the practice of employing human-centered design principles to engage communities, and fostering inclusive economic development which provides an opportunity for small businesses to function out of the area and reinvest into the local economy.

 Soul Rep Theatre Company was founded in 1996 to provide opportunities for actors, writers, and directors to develop and share their talent with the Dallas arts community.
 The company, once run solely by volunteers, is now a professional theater company with a subscription-based season.
 Its mission is to provide quality transformative Black theater that enlightens the imagination, the spirit, and the soul.
 The theatre also seeks to shift the paradigm of how the Black experience is valued by the world.